jamt9000/DVE/README.md

 **AFLW landmark regression**

 The [original AFLW](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/) contains around 25k images with up to 21 landmarks.
-For the purposes of evaluating five-landmark detectors, the authors of [TCDCN](http://mmlab.ie.cuhk.edu.hk/projects/TCDCN.html) introduced a test subset of almost 3K faces, these pre-cropped images are available in the [MTFL download](http://mmlab.ie.cuhk.edu.hk/projects/TCDCN/data/MTFL.zip)
+For the purposes of evaluating five-landmark detectors, the authors of [TCDCN](http://mmlab.ie.cuhk.edu.hk/projects/TCDCN.html) introduced a test subset of almost 3K faces (for convenience, we include a mirror version of these images, but you can obtain the originals [here](http://mmlab.ie.cuhk.edu.hk/projects/TCDCN/data/MTFL.zip))

 There are two slightly different partitions of AFLW that have been used in prior work (we report numbers on both to allow for comparison).
 One is a set of recropped faces released by [7] (2991 test faces with 132 duplicates, 10122 train faces) (here we call this AFLW<sub>R</sub>).
 The second is the train/test partition of AFLW used in the works of [2,3] which used the existing crops from MTFL (2995 faces) for testing and 10122 AFLW faces for training (we call this dataset split AFLW<sub>M</sub>).